abeagley/rotp-example/rotp-go/README.md

 ### Getting Started

-PRE) Make sure you have the [serverless](https://serverless.com/framework/docs/providers/aws/guide/installation/) framework installed and your AWS CLI configured to your own account.
+PRE) Make sure you have the [serverless](https://serverless.com/framework/docs/providers/aws/guide/installation/) framework installed and your [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) configured to your own account.

 -----

-I've setup a sample request for the serverless framework that can be invoked with:
+1) Create your lambda: `$ make && serverless deploy`

-`serverless invoke -f rotp-go -p data.json`
+2) Test your lambda: `$ serverless invoke -f rotp-go -p data.json`

+### More info

-That sends over the following (Base64 encoded) to the endpoint:
+I've setup a sample request for the serverless framework that can be invoked to sends over the following (Base64 encoded) to the endpoint:

 ```
 5